glurp/dsl-gtk/README.md

 Dynamic Stock Object
 --------------------
-DynObject can be persisted to filesystem : use ```make_StockDynObject```, and instantiate with an object persistant ID
+DynObject can be persisted to file system : use ```make_StockDynObject```, and instantiate with an object persistent ID

 ```ruby
   FooClass=make_StockDynClass("v1"=> 1 , "v2" => 2, "s1" => 'Hello...')